Annual HDR Research Symposium, Thursday 31 October 2019

 To help us fulfil our mission to achieve educational scholarship excellence, MCSHE will continue its prestigious and competitive fellowship program for 2019/2020.

-We will award up to 3 fellowships, applications close 14th April 2019.
+We will award up to 3 fellowship applications, with closing dates of:

 Post-honours research fellowship: Novice researchers who have an Honour's degree and/or Master’s degree in a relevant discipline